itgrl-bex/imagebuild_wrapper/README.md

                         Input the Azure client id with the capabilities needed
   - --clientsecret=CLIENTSECRET
                         Input the Azure client Secret
+  - --resourcegroup=RESOURCEGROUP
+                        Optional: The resource group for this build.
+  - --storageaccount=STORAGEACCOUNT
+                        Optional: The storage account for this build.
+  - --azlocation=AZLOCATION
+                        Optional: The Azure Location for this build.
+  - --galleryname=GALLERYNAME
+                        Optional: The Azure Image Gallery Name for this build.

 ## Image Builder options